Sonic the Hedgehog 3 (film): Development

 Jeff Fowler and Neal H. Moritz returned to Sonic the Hedgehog 3 as director and producer respectively.

 In March 2020, James Marsden confirmed that he had signed on for multiple sequels to Sonic the Hedgehog (2020).
 In February 2022, Sega Sammy Group and Paramount Pictures had been developing a third film after Sonic the Hedgehog 2 (2022).
 It was formally announced during ViacomCBS's investor event.
 Produced by Original Film, Marza Animation Planet, and Blur Studio in association with Sega Sammy Group, Jeff Fowler returned as director while Neal H. Moritz, Toby Ascher, Toru Nakahara, and Hitoshi Okuno returned as producers.
 Haruki Satomi, Shuji Utsumi, Yukio Sugino, Fowler, Tommy Gormley, and Tim Miller served as executive producers.
+The film was made on a budget of $122 million.
 Pat Casey, Josh Miller, and John Whittington returned to write the screenplay, with the former two also being credited for the story.
 Paul Greenberg and Oren Uziel received off-screen additional literary material credit.
 In addition, a spin-off television series for Paramount+, Knuckles, was developed simultaneously with the film.

+Casting

+Keanu Reeves joined the film as the voice of Shadow, while Krysten Ritter, James Wolk, and Cristo Fernández joined as Director Rockwell, a young Commander Walters, and the brothers Juan and Pablo respectively.

 In April 2022, Jim Carrey—who portrays Dr. Ivo Robotnik in the films—announced that he was considering retiring from acting.
 With his possible retirement, Moritz and Ascher confirmed that his role as Robotnik would not be recast in any sequels if he followed through with his retirement plans.
 However, they remained hopeful that they could develop scripts good enough for him to continue the role.
 Carrey conceded, requiring that "the angels bring some sort of script that's written in gold ink that says to me that it's going to be really important for people to see" if he were to continue.

-Casting

-Keanu Reeves joined the film as the voice of Shadow, while Krysten Ritter, James Wolk, and Cristo Fernández joined as Director Rockwell, a young Commander Walters, and the brothers Juan and Pablo respectively.

 In February 2024, Carrey was confirmed to be reprising his role.
 Elaborating on his decision to sign on, he stated that "I came back to this universe because, first of all, I get to play a genius, which is a bit of a stretch.
 And, you know, it's just...
 I bought a lot of stuff and I need the money, frankly".
 Fowler made note of Carrey's comments about a script of gold, printing it out in 24-carat ink, which Fowler estimates would be worth about $100,000.